 The weavers need orders.

 Please consider ordering a beautiful hand-crafted ikat.
 You can be part of the solution and help keep this cottage industry alive, which aligns with strong artisan and cultural significance and benefits.
-By purchasing a beautiful hand-crafted piece, you help to keep the ancient knowledge of weaving honoured, and most importantly create inspiration for the younger generation of women weavers.
+By purchasing a beautiful hand-crafted piece, you help keep the ancient knowledge of weaving honoured and, most importantly, inspire the younger generation of women weavers.

 Story by Stephanie Brookes: www.travelwriter.ws